radicallyopensecurity/Nonprofit-Ventures/course-materials/introduction/introduction.md

 # Nonprofit Entrepreneurship: Introduction

-* These course materials:
-  * Introduce the concept of Nonprofit Companies
+These course materials introduce the concept of Nonprofit Companies and Nonprofit Social Entrepreneurship.

-  * Promote Nonprofit Social Entrepreneurship
+* We aim to provide the aspiring social entrepreneur with business tools and knowledge.
-  * Provide a mix of business/entreprenurial and philosophical content
+* We also provide philosophical content to address the question: why?

 I approach business in the most holistic sense - it is mixing self-actualization, making a living, meaningful work, and social benefit.